ebrooker/RadDecay/README.md

 Comes with a Python script, `plotting/plot.py` that reads the output data, `output_data/decay.dat` and produces a PDF figure, `figures/rad_decay_class.pdf`.

+## Currently Broken

+I broke something in the print statements at the end of code execution, haven't figured out what is, yet.
+Isotope abundances not staying with output...?

 ## Future

 I hope to expand this simple program into something more complex that can hold a general mapping of multiple decay chains and solve large systems of radioactive decay processes.
 I also plan to adapt the program to be more friendly when interfacing with integration subroutines (maybe even make my own simple integration library for it to call).